Audie Murphy: Mediterranean Theater

 Murphy was shipped to Casablanca in French Morocco on 20 February 1943.
 He was assigned to Company B, 1st Battalion, 15th Infantry Regiment, 3rd Infantry Division, which trained under the command of Major General Lucian Truscott.
 After the 13 May surrender of the Axis forces in French Tunisia, the division was put in charge of the prisoners.
 He participated as a platoon messenger with his division at Arzew in Algeria in rigorous training for the Allied assault landings in Sicily.
 Murphy was promoted to private first class on 7 May and corporal on 15 July.

 When the 3rd Infantry landed at Licata, Sicily, on 10 July, Murphy was a division runner.
 On a scouting patrol, he killed two fleeing Italian officers near Canicattì.
 Sidelined with illness for a week when Company B arrived in Palermo on 20 July, he rejoined them when they were assigned to a hillside location protecting a machine-gun emplacement, while the rest of the 3rd Infantry Division fought at San Fratello en route to the Allied capture of the transit port of Messina.

-Murphy participated in the September 1943 mainland Salerno landing at Battipaglia.
-While on a scouting party along the Volturno River, he and two other soldiers were ambushed; German machine gun fire killed one soldier.
+Murphy participated in Operation Avalanche, the September 1943 mainland Salerno landing at Battipaglia.
+While on a scouting party along the Volturno river, he and two other soldiers were ambushed; German machine gun fire killed one soldier.
 Murphy and the other survivor responded by killing five Germans with hand grenades and machine gun fire.
 While taking part in the October Allied assault on the Volturno Line, near Mignano Monte Lungo Hill 193, he and his company repelled an attack by seven German soldiers, killing three and taking four prisoner.
 Murphy was promoted to sergeant on 13 December.

 In January 1944, Murphy was promoted to staff sergeant.
 He was hospitalized in Naples with malaria on 21 January and was unable to participate in the initial landing at the Anzio beachhead.
 He returned on 29 January and participated in the First Battle of Cisterna, and was made a platoon sergeant in Company B following the battle.
-He returned with the 3rd Division to Anzio, where they remained four months.
+He returned with the 3rd Division to Anzio, where they remained for four months.
 Taking shelter from the weather in an abandoned farmhouse on 2 March, Murphy and his platoon killed the crew of a passing German tank.
 He then crawled out alone close enough to destroy the tank with rifle grenades, for which he received the Bronze Star with "V" device.

 Murphy continued to make scouting patrols to take German prisoners before being hospitalized for a week on 13 March with a second bout of malaria.
 Sixty-one infantry officers and enlisted men of Company B, 15th Infantry, including Murphy, were awarded the Combat Infantryman Badge on 8 May.

 Murphy was awarded a Bronze Oak Leaf Cluster for his Bronze Star.
 American forces liberated Rome on 4 June, and Murphy remained bivouacked in Rome with his platoon throughout July.